bright/new-www/content/our-areas/web-development.md

   right place!
 image_our_service: /images/web_development_small.png
 image_alt_our_service: web development company
-description: We provide a wide range of **custom full-stack web development services** for small, medium, and large businesses.
+description_mdx: We provide a wide range of **custom full-stack web development services** for small, medium, and large businesses.
 Since 2012 we’ve gained experience in developing web apps, web services, and websites that are tailor-made to fit our clients’ goals.
 We’ve worked with clients from the UK,